Fannia scalaris: Description

 The larvae of F. scalaris, when full grown, are 6 to 8 mm in length, white or cream colored, and slightly flattened dorsally.
 They have long tubercles on every segment with the projections of the eighth segment longer than both the seventh and eighth segments put together.
 The protuberances are feathered due to their preferences for semi-liquid organic matter.
 They are similar to the hairy maggot blowfly in appearance but smaller in size.
 During the pupal stage, the puparium is brown in color and the same shape as the larvae.

 The adults are black with a silvery-gray coat on the thorax and abdomen.
 They are 6 to 7 mm long, with clear wings and yellowish calypters.
 The knob of the haltere is yellow while the stalk is brownish yellow.
 The dorsal abdomen has a dark median stripe that produces a series of triangular markings with the segmentally arranged transverse bands.
 The thorax of the adult has three longitudinal stripes.
 They are darker than F. canicularis.
-The tibia on the mesothoraic leg has a distinct process, and the coxae have two setae at the apex.
+The tibia on the mesothoracic leg has a distinct process, and the coxae have two setae at the apex.
 The fourth vein on the wing of this species is straight, as compared to it being curved in the house fly.
 There is a great variance between the sexes of this species, and more is known about the male.
 For instance; their mid femur does not have blunt spines, the ventral tubercle of the mid tibia is indistinct, and the abdomen has no spots or stripes and is short and broad.